Tàrbena & Surroundings

 Tàrbena may be small, but it’s full of flavour.
 You’ll find:

-Traditional Valencian and Mallorcan cuisine in family-run restaurants
+Traditional Valencian and Mallorcan cuisine in family-run restaurants.

-Excellent local wines and olive oils
+Excellent local wines and olive oils.

-Seasonal produce, honey, and preserves from nearby farms
+Seasonal produce, honey, and preserves from nearby farms.

-A weekly market and monthly artisan stalls
+A weekly market and monthly artisan stalls.

 We also work with local guides and producers – just ask if you’d like to book a tasting, visit a bodega, or join a food experience.

-Slow Days & Scenic Drives
+Slow Days & Easy Exploring

 Prefer to take things easy?